 Are Clinics or Externships Paid?Top

-No. The American Bar Association specifically prohibits law schools from awarding credit for work performed by students who receive compensation for their activities.
+No. Although the American Bar Association has removed its specific prohibition on law schools from awarding credit for work performed by students who receive compensation for their activities, the College of Law policy remains that credit will not be granted for work performed by students who receive compensation for those activities.
 The ABA does allow students to receive reimbursement for nominal expenses.
 However, the College of Law does not do so.
 Before incurring such expenses, check with the agency to find out if they will reimburse you.

 Can I Receive Pro Bono Hours for My Clinic or Externship Work?Top